 - Correctly predict type system behavior in most cases

 In the interests of clarity and brevity, the main content of the Handbook will not explore every edge case or minutiae of the features being covered.
 You can find more details on particular concepts in the reference articles.

 The reference section below the handbook in the navigation is built to provide a richer understanding of how a particular part of TypeScript works.
 You can read it top-to-bottom, but each section aims to provide a deeper explanation of a single concept - meaning there is no aim for continuity.

 The Handbook is also intended to be a concise document that can be comfortably read in a few hours.
 Certain topics won’t be covered in order to keep things short.

 The Handbook also isn’t intended to be a replacement for a language specification.
 In some cases, edge cases or formal descriptions of behavior will be skipped in favor of high-level, easier-to-understand explanations.
 Instead, there are separate reference pages that more precisely and formally describe many aspects of TypeScript’s behavior.
 The reference pages are not intended for readers unfamiliar with TypeScript, so they may use advanced terminology or reference topics you haven’t read about yet.

 Finally, the Handbook won’t cover how TypeScript interacts with other tools, except where necessary.
 Topics like how to configure TypeScript with webpack, rollup, parcel, react, babel, closure, lerna, rush, bazel, preact, vue, angular, svelte, jquery, yarn, or npm are out of scope - you can find these resources elsewhere on the web.

-Before getting started with Basic Types, we recommend reading one of the following introductory pages.
+Before getting started with The Basics, we recommend reading one of the following introductory pages.
 These introductions are intended to highlight key similarities and differences between TypeScript and your favored programming language, and clear up common misconceptions specific to those languages.